kurtissfrost/odin-recipes/README.md

 - How to create ordered and unordered lists
 - How to write better commit messages

+## Problems Encountered & My Solutions:

+Over the course of doing this project, there were a few issues I ran into.
+Here is how I solved those issues.

+**Fractions in the ingredients:** Since this project was supposed to be a recipe website, I needed to list ingredients.
+For example 1 1/2.
+I wasn't happy with the way HTML output this.
+So I went to [this](https://stackoverflow.com/questions/7525977/how-to-write-fraction-value-using-html) post and read through the comments.

 ## Tools Used:

 Throughout this project, I used the following tools: